- Published on

 The good

-In the pre-Gen-AI era, achieving a similar level of remote connection, task automation, and cron job scheduling would require days of dull work, coding, testing, and debugging.
-For most individuals, the entry barrier was too high and the learning curve was quite steep.
-Now, the tool has enabled individuals to implement ideas much faster, easier and cheaper.
-Effectively, it allows most people to ``hire'' multiple 24/7 personal assistants, and communicate through their favourite chat apps in a much user-friendlier way.
-The blockage is no longer technology, but ideas and creativity.
+In the pre-Gen-AI era, achieving a similar level of remote connection, task automation, and cron job scheduling will require hours of dull work, coding, testing, and debugging.
+For most individuals, the entry barrier is too high and the learning curve is quite steep; but now the tool has enabled individuals to implement ideas much faster, easier and cheaper.
+Effectively, it allows most people to ``hire'' multiple 24/7 personal assistants, and communicate through chat apps in a much user-friendlier way.
+Thus, the blockage is no longer sophisticated technology, but ideas and creativity.

 The bad

-New technology brings convenience, but that convenience comes with potential costs that most people are not aware of.
-It is rather counterintuitive, but the ability to learn and do research is more critical nowadays.
-How would one be able to judge the implementation, the security flaws, and whether the output makes sense?
+New technology brings convenience, but the convenience comes with potential costs that most people are not aware of.
+It may appear rather counterintuitive, but I believe the ability to learn and do independent research is even more critical nowadays.
+Otherwise, how would one be able to judge the implementation, the security flaws, and whether the agent is hallucinating?

 ``Do your own research'' is more important than ever.